 You can use Internet Banking to give any of your accounts a nickname.
 You can give your account a name that describes what you use it for, like 'Household Bills', 'Holiday Money' or 'Payments to Suppliers'.
 The nickname can be any letters or numbers you choose up to 39 characters long.
 If the account is a joint account and the other person is registered for Internet Banking they won't see the nickname as it's for your use only.
 Also, it will only show when you use Internet Banking and won't show on your normal bank details, like statements.

 APR stands for the Annual Percentage Rate of charge.
+This refers to the total cost of your borrowing for the year including any fees and charges.
 You can use it to compare different credit and loan offers.
 We will tell you the APR for your loan or credit card before you sign an agreement.

 The Bankers Automated Clearing Service (BACS) is a free service for making direct credits and debits.
 Payments using BACS will usually take three to four working days to credit the beneficiary's account.

 The amount of money you have in your account at a particular time.
-Sometimes a balance given by a bank will include payments that have been made to your account, but are not yet available because they haven’t cleared.
-This means that the money has not been received by the bank and is not available to spend.
-The money which has cleared and that you can spend is sometimes called your available funds or available balance.
+Sometimes the balance given by a bank will include money that has been paid into your account, but isn’t yet available to use, for example a cheque that hasn’t cleared.
+This is sometimes called your available balance or available funds.

 A balance transfer is when you move an existing balance from one credit card to another.

 A cheque written by a bank.
 To get a banker’s draft, you will need to transfer cleared funds from your account to your bank.
 The bank then gives you one of the bank’s cheques (banker's draft).
-The advantage to the person being paid is that a banker’s draft will not bounce, so they are often requested when making large purchases.
+The advantage to the person being paid is that a banker’s draft will not bounce due to insufficient funds, so they are often requested when making large purchases.
 Usually, banks will charge a fee for issuing a banker’s draft.

 Borrowing is a form of lending money or providing credit which can be used to buy goods or services.